 In other words, the bad news is that although there are ways to roll out a reseller pricing policy that will keep you largely insulated against the scrutiny of antitrust regulators, there are also plenty of ways even a manufacturer developing its pricing policy in good faith can accidentally find itself on the wrong side of the law.

-Here are some of the biggest red flags you should avoid in drafting and enforcing your MRP or MAP policy.
+Here are some of the biggest red flags you should avoid in drafting and enforcing your MAP policy.

 5 Legal Pitfalls to Avoid with Your MAP Policy